-CHIN 2202 Intermediate Chinese Language & Culture II
+CHIN 2202 Intermediate Chinese Language & Culture II, 4 credits (Meets MnTC Goals 7 & 8)

 Prerequisite: CHIN 2201 or consent of instructor.

 Continuation of Intermediate Chinese I, which aims at increased proficiency in comprehension, spoken production, reading, writing, and translation skills.
 Emphasis is on understanding Chinese grammar and syntax as well as the unique cultural patterns of China that can contribute to more effective communication.
 Wider range of readings, more writing and translation exercises, and increased use of audio/visual materials, radical dictionary, and Chinese-language software are essential parts of the course.
 (CR-spr)